-You are cordially invited to attend a special meeting (including any adjournments or postponements thereof, the "Special Meeting") of stockholders of ContextLogic Inc. d/b/a Wish, a Delaware corporation (sometimes referred to as "we," "us," "our," the "Company," "ContextLogic," or "Wish"), which will be held virtually via the internet at www.virtualshareholdermeeting.com/WISH2024SM on , 2024 at a.m.
+You are cordially invited to attend a special meeting (including any adjournments or postponements thereof, the "Special Meeting") of stockholders of ContextLogic Inc. d/b/a Wish, a Delaware corporation (sometimes referred to as "we," "us," "our," the "Company," "ContextLogic," or "Wish"), which will be held virtually via the internet at www.virtualshareholdermeeting.com/WISH2024SM on April 12, 2024 at 10:00 a.m.
 Pacific Time.
 You will not be able to attend the Special Meeting physically in person.
-For purposes of attendance at the Special Meeting, all references in this proxy statement to "present" or "in person" shall mean virtually present at the Special Meeting.
+For purposes of attendance at the Special Meeting, all references in the attached proxy statement to "present" or "in person" shall mean virtually present at the Special Meeting.

-As previously announced, on February 10, 2024, the Company, Qoo10 Inc., a Delaware corporation (the "Buyer"), and, for certain specified purposes, Qoo10 Pte.
-Ltd., a Singapore private limited company (the "Parent"), entered into an Asset Purchase Agreement (the "Asset Purchase Agreement"), pursuant to which (i) the Company has agreed to sell substantially all of its assets to the Buyer, other than (A) federal income tax net operating loss carryforwards ("NOLs") and certain other tax attributes of the Company, (B) the Company's marketable securities held in a specified wealth management account and (C) the Company's cash and cash equivalents held in that wealth management account, and (ii) the Buyer has agreed to acquire those assets and assume substantially all liabilities of the Company as specified in the Asset Purchase Agreement (the "Asset Sale").
+As previously announced, on February 10, 2024, the Company, Qoo10 Inc., a Delaware corporation ("Qoo10 Delaware"), and, for certain specified purposes, Qoo10 Pte.
+Ltd., a Singapore private limited company and the parent of Qoo10 Delaware (the "Parent"), entered into an Asset Purchase Agreement (as amended, the "Asset Purchase Agreement").
+Pursuant to the Asset Purchase Agreement, (i) the Company has agreed to sell substantially all of its assets to Qoo10 Delaware or its designated affiliate (the "Buyer"), other than (A) federal income tax net operating loss carryforwards ("NOLs") and certain other tax attributes of the Company, (B) the Company's marketable securities held in a specified wealth management account and (C) the Company's cash and cash equivalents held in that wealth management account, and (ii) the Buyer will acquire those assets and assume substantially all liabilities of the Company as specified in the Asset Purchase Agreement (the "Asset Sale").